siongui/userpages/README.rst

   `vertical-align with bootstrap 3 <http://stackoverflow.com/questions/20547819/vertical-align-with-bootstrap-3>`_

+  `How do you keep parents of floated elements from collapsing? <http://stackoverflow.com/questions/218760/how-do-you-keep-parents-of-floated-elements-from-collapsing>`_

 Bootstrap image trigger modal:

   `Can I use an image to trigger a modal window in Bootstrap? <http://stackoverflow.com/questions/15423532/can-i-use-an-image-to-trigger-a-modal-window-in-bootstrap>`_